llvm/llvm-zorg/lnt/docs/tools.rst

   ``lnt checkformat [<file>]``
     Checks the syntax of an LNT test report file.
-In addition to verifying that LNT can read the raw format (e.g., JSON or property list), this also creates a temporary in-memory database instance and insures that the test report file can be imported correctly.
+In addition to verifying that LNT can read the raw format (e.g., JSON or property list), this also creates a temporary in-memory database instance and ensures that the test report file can be imported correctly.

     If run without arguments, this expects to read the input file from ``stdin``.